katmolony/game_harryPotter/README.md

-# Quidditch Game
+# Quidditch

-Final release: v13
+## Final release: version 13

- Based off the game Quidditch from 'Harry Potter' movies.
-You play 2 charaters (Harry and Hermione eho play for the Gryffindor team (red team).
+ Based off the game Quidditch from the 'Harry Potter' movies.
+You have control over 2 charaters (Harry and Hermione), playing for the Gryffindor team (red team).

  (Player 1) Harry's aim is to prevent the green balls (Slytherin team balls) from going into the goals but allow the red balls (Gryffindor team balls).